ayunsis/CS177_pj/src/paper/main.typ

 To avoid the potential issues in converting .cif files#footnote[Crystallographic Information File] to .pdb#footnote[Protein Data Bank] and .mol2#footnote[Tripos molecule structure format] files, the structure files are parsed using the *MMCIFParser* provided in python library Bio.PDB, then go through the featurization and grid mapping process directly.

+Notice that in the results of AF3, certain atoms or isotopes are not included in the 14 pre-set atom types, those atoms will be included in the *`other`* part of the pre-set types.

 === Scoring
 The testing grid for predicted structures are scored using the reproduced network, loaded with the pre-trained weight which shows the above performance(pearson 0.728).
 Detailed analysis of the PLA result and metrics will be analyzed in the following section.

 // External library usage: